Palmik/ease-cpp-skip-list/README.md

 ## ...

-The `benchmarks/` subdirectory contains benchmarks which were adapted from Google's [`cpp-btree`](http://code.google.com/p/cpp-btree/) library.
+Note that the `benchmarks/` subdirectory contains benchmarks which were adapted from Google's [_cpp-btree_](http://code.google.com/p/cpp-btree/) library.
+For convenience (and for now), the subdirectory also includes the _cpp-btree_ library itself.

 [*]: Not yet.
 There are some minor differences.